maximilianZenke/Kubernetes_Todo_App/README.md

 helm uninstall kubeview
 ```

-## How to start the app for exercise 1, 2 and 3
+## How to start without the cluster

 ### Docker-Compose
-As required in exercise 2, the whole application is containerized: Images for the react-client and nodejs-server are defined via a *Dockerfile* in their respective subdirectories ./frontend and ./backend.
+The whole application is containerized: Images for the react-client and nodejs-server are defined via a *Dockerfile* in their respective subdirectories ./frontend and ./backend.
 The setup for the mongodb, as well as the orchestration of the multi-container-application is handled with docker-compose and described in a docker-compose.yml file in the root directory of the project.
 Run the following commands from the root directory ./Cloud_computing_mzenke to build the containers and start the containerized setup.

 ```cmd
 docker compose build